-Lefroy Exploration Limited (ASX: LEX) ("Lefroy" or "the Company") is pleased to advise that Gold Fields Limited (NYSE: GFI) ("Gold Fields") has provided the fifth export of validated drill results from a major aircore (AC) drilling program on the Company's tenements over Lake Lefroy and the adjacent Lake Randall (Figure 1).
-The program commenced in late January 2019 and is part of the \$25million Farm-In and Joint Venture (JV) agreement between Lefroy and Gold Fields that commenced in June 2018.
+Lefroy Exploration Limited (ASX: LEX) ("Lefroy" or "the Company") is pleased to provide and update to activities on the Western Lefroy JV tenement package.
+Importantly, Gold Fields Limited (NYSE: GFI) ("Gold Fields") has provided an export of validated drill results from the aircore (AC) drilling program completed in April 2020 on the Company's tenements over Lake Lefroy and the adjacent Lake Randall (Figure 1).

+The recent drilling program complements the major phase of foundation aircore drilling that commenced in late January 2019 and is part of the \$25million Farm-In and Joint Venture (JV) agreement between Lefroy and Gold Fields that commenced in June 2018.

 The tenements form part of the Western Lefroy tenement JV package that cover 372km2 adjoining the St Ives gold camp (Figure 1).
 Western Lefroy is part of the wholly owned greater Lefroy Gold Project (LGP) located 50km south east of Kalgoorlie.
-The Company maintains exploration at the non-JV Eastern Lefroy.
+The Company maintains exploration at the non-JV Eastern Lefroy which covers priority prospects at Lucky Strike, Red Dale and Hang Glider Hill (Figure 1).